arrowtype/blog/posts/2020-12-15--name-sans-v04/README.md

-The update between Name Sans Version 0.3 & 0.4 was a leap, not a step.
+The update between Name Sans Versions 0.3 & 0.4 was a leap, not a step.
 Ultimately, all decisions were made in pursuit of the core goal of this family: to bring the beauty and charm of the NYC Subway mosaic name tablets into a useful, extensive, modern type system.

-But, in type, even big changes – which make a major difference in the visual impact & reading experience for viewers – are ultimately details.
+Of course, in type, even relatively big changes – which make a major difference in the visual impact & reading experience for viewers – are ultimately details.
 Because they are details, they can be hard for the outside observer to track.
-And so, I wanted to take a moment to document what changed, and why.
+I wanted to take a moment to document what changed, and why.

 ## Initial development and evolution since